Why Is Iago Jealous of Othello and Cassio: Explained

 In the case of Iago, his jealousy is a toxic cocktail of fear of personal insecurity, professional bitterness, and a maddeningly strong desire for dominance.
 But here is a question: why are Othello and Cassio the targets of his wrath?
 Let’s break it down in detail.

-i) Othello’s Power and Prestige
+i) Othello’s Power and Prestige:

 You know Othello is a Moor in Venice.
 But, fortunately, though he is an outsider, he could climb the ranks and become a respected general.
 Despite his racial and cultural background, his military prowess and leadership earned him admiration and respect.